-In Portugal you pay IMT (Imposto Municipal sobre as Transmissões Onerosas de Imóveis) of 3-6% depending on region and of the purchase price.
+In Portugal you pay IMT (Imposto Municipal sobre as Transmissões Onerosas de Imóveis) up to 7% depending of the purchase price.
 In addition to this, you will pay 0,8% in stamp duty.

 Public Notary fees

 The buyer is responsible for paying the Public Notary's fees when the partners exchange contracts.
 The cost can be difficult to calculate in advance as a range of different factors are involved.
 However, a reliable rule of thumb is that the fees will be in a range of €500-€1,000.

 The buyer also has to pay to register as the new owner in the property register.
 Again, it is difficult to calculate the exact cost in advance, but a good rule of thumb is to budget up to €250 for the registration.